Regal-Internet-Brothers/rawnetworking/README.md

 The '[regal.networking](https://github.com/Regal-Internet-Brothers/networking)' module is tightly connected to the rest of [the 'regal' modules](https://github.com/Regal-Internet-Brothers/regal-modules), this is not.
 Everything supplied here is based on the 'brl' modules, and related technologies.

+## Installation
+This module is officially available from [the Regal Modules project](https://github.com/Regal-Internet-Brothers/regal-modules#regal-modules), and may be installed by following the installation guide provided with that distribution.

+Although this can be installed with the Regal Modules, this particular module aims to be as dependency free as possible.
+This means the only requirements this module has are covered by the ["standard library"](https://github.com/blitz-research/monkey/tree/develop/modules) provided with Monkey.
+This means this module may be used as a completely separate entity, without being tied to '[regal](https://github.com/Regal-Internet-Brothers/regal-modules)'.

+Import syntax varies with usage, with the official distribution using 'regal' as a parent namespace (e.g. regal.transport).

 ## Usage Notes

 * When communicating, please realize that data is as-is, meaning byte-order and other details are not accounted for.